-Kings Heath Primary School is now recruiting for an Early Years Practitioner.
+Kings Heath Primary School is now recruiting for an Early Years Practitioner on a fixed term to August 2022.
 This role could be the ideal next step in your career.

 Providing our young people access to a world-class education and enrichment experiences is what drives us.
 Our students benefit from a wealth of opportunities to develop, learn and lead.
 From the classroom, to cultural visits, sports, music and arts and engaging with our local communities, the rich and varied experiences we create help fuel ambition and unlock potential.
 The education and experiences equips our young people with the leadership skills, team spirit, resilience and confidence to become outstanding citizens.

 We work alongside outstanding organisations and individuals who are happy to share their expertise and skills in supporting the Trust’s vision, to give children better life chances through access to the best education and support we can give them.